HeshanKarunaratne/aws/README.md

     - X-Ray SDK -> X-Ray Daemon -> X-Ray API -> X-Ray Console

 • AWS AppConfig
-• AWS Cloud Development Kit (AWS CDK)
+• AWS Cloud Development Kit (AWS CDK): Write IaC using an imperative paradigm with your favourite language

 • AWS CloudFormation: A templating language that defines AWS resources to be provisioned
     - Direct Updates & Change Sets
     - Stack updates: Updates with no interupptions(retains physical ID), Update with some interupptions(retains physical ID), Replacement(generates new physical ID)